vp817/RakNetProtocolDoc/README.md

 every valid datagram arrangement type of an array max value is the number of arranged streams and must not be greater or equals to.

-**Finding hole count in received datagrams**:
+**Finding hole count in received reliable datagrams**:
 (the valid datagram must be `Reliable or in sequence` before proceeding further)

 you will need to check hole count in valid datagrams that is `Reliable or in sequence` and the reason is to check for their order and it serves as a check if there was some kind of missing valid datagram received or wrong `rangeNumber` was used in sending or whatever else reason.

-`receivedPacketsBaseIndex`: it only increments if valid datagram `Reliable or in sequence`

-`receivedPacketQueue`: it is something that stores the `rangeNumber` of valid datagram as the key in the list and it's value is true not the datagram, it can be false but after meeting some coditions that will be stated below (false means that we got it sucessfully and true means we didn't get it sucessfully) and it it's data structure is a `DS_Queue`(Check original raknet for the impl).

-to find the hole count subtract the current received valid datagram's `rangeNumber` with the `receivedPacketsBaseIndex` and that property increments everytime there is no hole count (`receivedPacketsBaseIndex` only increments if `Reliable or in sequence`).
+to find the hole count subtract the current received valid datagram's `rangeNumber` with the `receivedPacketsBaseIndex`.

+You will need to do an array with it's max as 2048 or 0xf4240 and save the hole count as the key and true as value.
+You can write it anyway you want but i'm writing the way i did it.

+**Steps**:

-1. if the hole count is 0 then it is a proper valid datagram so you can handle it normally but before that remove it from `receivedPacketQueue` if it exists and add (pre-)increment the `receivedPacketsBaseIndex`.
+1. if the hole count is 0 then it is a proper valid datagram so you can handle it normally (and what is done inside was already said).
-2. if the hole count is greater than the maximum value of `uint24` that is `bitwise right shifted` by 1 then it is a duplicated packet (skip and do what is needed).
+2. if the hole count `bitwise AND` the maximum value of `uint24` that is `bitwise right shifted` by 1 is smaller than the array and also it exists in the array that the hole count was saved in then it is a duplicated packet (skip and do what is needed).
-3. if the hole count is smaller than the `receivedPacketQueue` size
-	- if the hole count is an index/key of the `receivedPacketQueue` and is not equals to false then fill the hole by replacing the key of the hole count in `receivedPacketQueue` with a key that it's value is equals to false.
-	- else it is a duplicate packet (skip and do what is needed).

-if these conditions stated up was not met then:

-1. if the hole count is greater than 1000000 then the hole count is too high (skip and do what is needed).
-2. if hole count(with `bitwise and` the `uint32` max value if needed) is greater than the `receivedPacketQueue` size then fill it by pushing true values in queue.
+3. if the hole count is greater than the array size then it is.
-3. after condition(2) was done then push false to queue.

-after that you can create a loop and check if `receivedPacketQueue` size is greater than 0 and first value of `receivedPacketQueue` is false then remove the last element of the `receivedPacketQueue` then increment the `receivedPacketsBaseIndex`.
+Loop through each element while dropping it and increment the reliable base index each time until the array is emptied.

-after that you can handle the valid datagrams normally.
+after that you can handle the valid datagrams normally(handle the arrangment before that).

 ### DatagramCapsule